 before slipping away

-the perception experiment invites audiences to explore time and space in an innovative and experiential live dance performance, sound and sculptural installation.
-Through provocative sensorial immersion, choreographers Frankie Snowdon and Madeleine Krenek, GUTS Dance//Central Australia examine how audiences may experience the physical world, blur its edges and offer an alternative view of how they might navigate through it.
+the perception experiment invited audiences to explore time and space in an innovative and experiential live dance performance, sound and sculptural installation.
+Through provocative sensorial immersion, choreographers Frankie Snowdon and Madeleine Krenek, GUTS Dance//Central Australia examined how audiences may experience the physical world, blur its edges and be offered an alternative view of how they might navigate through it.

-This is the first work Snowdon and Krenek have made in Central Australia. the perception experiment premiered at the Araluen Arts Centre in 2017 and has become one of only two contemporary Australian dance works to be invited to perform at the Festival Cultural de Mayo in Mexico, 2019 alongside Dancenorth.
-Ahead of its national tour, audiences and potential venues will be able to see the performance at the Arts House, a City of Melbourne program that champions independent artists’ practice as part of Dance Massive 2019.
+This was the first work Snowdon and Krenek have made in Central Australia. the perception experiment premiered at the Araluen Arts Centre in 2017 and became one of only two contemporary Australian dance works to be invited to perform at the Festival Cultural de Mayo in Mexico, 2019 alongside Dancenorth.
+Ahead of its national tour, audiences and potential venues were able to see the performance at the Arts House, a City of Melbourne program that champions independent artists’ practice as part of Dance Massive 2019.

 [the perception experiment is] highly concept-driven … we [GUTS Dance] don’t come with a narrative perspective of the body as self.
 We are interested in the body as a conduit for action and movement and the stripping of ego/identity to achieve this.